 Let’s use a 1st grade classroom at any school as an example:

-1. First, each student in 1st grade is given the level placement test and then placed into a group.
+1. First, each student in 1st grade is given the Level Placement and then placed into a group.

 2. Then, the 1st grade teachers determine who will be teaching which PRIDE level.
 For example: Ms. Smith in Rm #21 teaches Level 1, Ms. Keen in Rm # 43 teaches Level 2, Ms. Adams in Rm #10 teaches Level 3, etc.